gamallo/Perplexity/README.md

 * `Storable` Perl module (you can use cpan to install)

 ## Description
 Perplexity is used to compare the distance between languages.
-It is based on 7- rams models of characters.
+It is based on 7-grams models of characters and interpolation for smoothing.
 We provide three languages for train and test: galician (gz), portuguese (pt), spanish (es).
 The input texts are in the 'corpora' folder.

 ## How to use